stepanataccolade/docsv2/sources/api.md

 ###Get dependencies

-This route returns account dependencies, including aubacriptions, enabled projects, credit cards, and account integrations.
+This route returns account dependencies, including subscriptions, enabled projects, credit cards, and account integrations.
 These must be deleted before you delete the account.

 ```
 GET /accounts/:id/dependencies